-Jeremy Hunt, Chancellor of the Exchequer delays economic strategy
+Jeremy Hunt, Chancellor of the Exchequer is due to present the Budget today

 After a week of highs and lows, sterling starts the week stronger than it did against both the dollar and euro, compared to this time last Monday.
 These fresh gains follow last Friday’s news of Britain’s Chancellor, Kwasi Kwarteng being officially dismissed after the recent market turmoil his ill-received mini-budget triggered.

 Prime Minister Liz Truss held a brief press conference on Friday afternoon, naming Jeremy Hunt the UK’s new Chancellor, in addition to U-turning on plans to cancel the rise in corporation tax.
 Truss confirmed the rise would go ahead, and that it will raise £18bn in taxes for the UK.
 Britain’s new Chancellor is to make an announcement today.

 Meanwhile, markets worry that Truss’s dismissal of Kwasi Kwarteng, in addition to revoking the mini-budget may not be enough, as fears that the pound could hit parity with the dollar continue to rise.